nkphys/SCS_Lanczos/README.md

-# SCS_Lanczos
+# SCS_Lanczos*
-1) This code is written by Nitin Kaushal(kaushalnitin002@gmail.com) This solves Strongly correlated systems using Lanczos Algorithm.
+1) This code is written by Nitin Kaushal(kaushalnitin002@gmail.com) This solves Strongly correlated systems using the Lanczos Algorithm.
-This code also does ED(without using Lanczos) for "small enough" systems.
+This code also does ED(without Lanczos) for "small enough" systems.

+*SCS  stands for Strongly correlated systems.

 NOTES for input script: